Last updated: June 20, 2026

 General Assistance through your town

-Maine General Assistance may help with food, housing, temporary housing, fuel, utilities, medical or dental needs, prescriptions, and other basic needs.
-DHHS says eligible help is usually paid as a voucher to the vendor, not as cash to you.
-Apply at your local municipal office.
-If you cannot reach the office or have concerns, DHHS lists the GA hotline at 1-800-442-6003.
+Maine General Assistance can help eligible people meet basic needs.
+Maine DHHS lists examples such as housing, fuel, utilities, food, medical needs, prescriptions, household supplies, and other basics.
+If approved, help is usually paid as a voucher to a vendor, not as cash to you.
+Apply at your municipal office.
+If you cannot reach your local office or have concerns, the General Assistance page lists the GA hotline at 1-800-442-6003.

 Emergency Assistance and Alternative Aid

-Maine TANF includes special paths for families.
-DHHS says Emergency Assistance may help Maine families with children under 21, or pregnant people in the third trimester, with certain crises such as eviction, utility shutoff, natural disaster damage, essential home system repair or replacement, and disability-related equipment not covered elsewhere.
-Maine TANF also describes Alternative Aid for TANF-eligible parents who need short-term help to find or keep work.
+Maine TANF includes special help paths for families.
+DHHS says Emergency Assistance is for Maine families with children under age 21, or pregnant people in the third trimester, who face certain emergency situations.
+The Maine TANF page also describes Alternative Aid for TANF-eligible parents who need short-term help to find or keep work.
+Alternative Aid is paid to vendors and can equal up to three months of TANF benefits.

 These programs are not open-ended grants.
-Ask DHHS which program fits your case and what proof they need.
-Our Maine TANF guide can help with the cash assistance side.
+Ask DHHS which program fits your situation and what proof they need.
+ASMOM’s Maine TANF guide can help with cash assistance rules and next steps.

-If you are homeless or may sleep outside tonight, use MaineHousing’s emergency shelters page and call 211 for the most current local placement options.
+If you may sleep outside tonight, use MaineHousing’s emergency shelters list and call 211 for the most current local shelter or outreach options.

 Utility, heating, and fuel help

-For more detail, use our Maine utility help page.
+For a full utility guide, use ASMOM’s Maine utility help page.
 Do not assume one program will cover the full balance.
-Many families need a utility plan, HEAP or ECIP, General Assistance, and a local charity at the same time.
+Many families need HEAP or ECIP, General Assistance, a utility payment plan, and a local charity at the same time.

-TANF is cash assistance for families with children and has work, training, and reporting rules.
-Parents as Scholars and HOPE may help some parents in education or training.
+TANF is monthly cash assistance for eligible families with children and has work, training, reporting, and interview rules.
+Some parents may also ask about Parents as Scholars, HOPE, or Alternative Aid when school or work is part of the emergency plan.
 If you lost work, file for Maine unemployment and keep filing weekly claims if the state tells you to do so.

 If child care is blocking work, school, or training, Maine’s Child Care Affordability Program may help eligible families pay for care.
-Maine DHHS says families up to 125% of Maine’s median income may be eligible, and the copay can be on a sliding scale.
-Start with Maine CCAP and read our Maine child care guide.
+Maine DHHS says families making up to 125% of Maine’s median income may be eligible.
+The Maine CCAP page lists 1-877-680-5866 and 207-624-7999 for questions.
+ASMOM’s Maine child care guide can help you plan your application.

 Documents and information to gather

-• Only calling one office.
-In Maine, DHHS, town General Assistance, 211, MaineHousing, and Community Action agencies do different things.
+- Only calling one office.
+DHHS, town General Assistance, 211, MaineHousing, Community Action Agencies, and nonprofits do different things.

-• Not asking for the exact program.
-Say “expedited SNAP,” “General Assistance,” “Emergency Assistance,” “ECIP,” or “child care subsidy” when those fit your need.
+- Not naming the urgent need.
+Say “expedited SNAP,” “General Assistance,” “Emergency Assistance,” “ECIP,” or “child care subsidy” when that fits.

 Special situations

-If abuse, stalking, or coercive control is part of the crisis, do not use a shared phone or computer if that could put you at risk.
-Contact the statewide domestic violence helpline and read our Maine safety guide from a safer device if possible.
+If abuse, stalking, threats, or coercive control are part of the crisis, use a safer phone or computer if you can.
+The statewide helpline connects callers with local Domestic Violence Resource Centers.
+Read the MCEDV page on calling the helpline and use ASMOM’s Maine safety guide from a safer device if possible.

-If the other parent is absent or support is not being paid, Maine DHHS has a child support services program.
-Child support is not fast emergency cash, but it can be part of a longer plan.
-Our Maine child support guide explains the state process.
+If the other parent is absent or support is not being paid, Maine DHHS Child Support Services can help locate a parent, establish parentage, establish or enforce support, and collect payments.
+Child support is not fast emergency cash, but it may be part of a longer plan.
+Start with child support services and ASMOM’s Maine child support guide.

-If you need diapers, formula, cribs, clothes, or other baby items, ask WIC, 211, your pediatrician, local churches, and family resource centers.
-Our baby items help page lists more ideas.
+If you need diapers, formula, cribs, clothes, winter coats, school items, or other family basics, ask WIC, 211, your child’s doctor, a school social worker, local churches, and family resource centers.
+ASMOM’s baby items help page lists more places to check.

 Backup options if one program cannot help

-For broader local help, see our community support page and ask 211 for options by town, not just by county.
+For broader local help, see ASMOM’s community support page and ask 211 for town-level options, not only county-level options.

 Phone scripts you can use

-“Hi, I am a single parent in Maine.
+Hello, I am a single parent in Maine.
 I need help with food and basic bills.
 I want to apply for SNAP, TANF, MaineCare, and any Emergency Assistance I may qualify for.
-Can you tell me the fastest way to apply, what proof you need, and whether I should be screened for expedited SNAP?”
+Can you tell me the fastest way to apply, what proof you need, and whether I should be screened for expedited SNAP?

-“Hi, I live in this town and I need General Assistance.
+Hello, I live in this town and need General Assistance.
 I have a rent, utility, food, medicine, or temporary housing emergency.
-What time can I apply today, what documents should I bring, and what should I do if I cannot get there in person?”
+What time can I apply today, what documents should I bring, and what should I do if I cannot get there in person?

 Calling a utility company

-“Hi, I have a shutoff notice and children in the home.
+Hello, I have a shutoff notice and children in the home.
 I am applying for HEAP or General Assistance.
-Can you note my account, explain payment plan options, and tell me if any medical or hardship protection applies?”
+Can you note my account, explain payment plan options, and tell me if any medical or hardship protection applies?

 Calling 211

-“Hi, I am a single mother in Maine.
+Hello, I am a single mother in Maine.
 I need help today with food, shelter, rent, utilities, transportation, or baby items.
-Can you search by my town and give me more than one referral in case the first place is out of funds?”
+Can you search by my town and give me more than one referral in case the first place is out of funds?

 FAQ: Emergency help for single mothers in Maine